Li Zhaolin

 By the end of 1940, the resistance forces were in an extremely difficulty situation and had suffered serious setbacks.
 By November 1941 Li was forced to withdraw into the Soviet Union and for the rest of the war cooperated with Soviet Red Army.
-In 1945 he returned to Northeast China with the liberating Soviet army.
-He became the vice commander of the Harbin Garrison Headquarters, and party secretary of the Songhua-jiang zone, vice president of Binjiang province, chairman of Sino-Soviet Friendship Association.
-On 9 March 1946 Li was killed in Harbin by Kuomintang agents.
+There, Li Zhaolin received the rank of Major and was assigned the post of Deputy Commander in the 88th Separate Rifle Brigade.
+In 1945 he returned to Northeast China to Harbin with the liberating Soviet army.
+He became the Vice Commander of the Harbin Garrison Headquarters, and Party Secretary of the Songhua-jiang zone, Vice Chairman of Binjiang province, Chairman of the Sino-Soviet Friendship Association.
+On 9 March 1946, Li was killed in Harbin by Kuomintang agents.
 To commemorate him, Harbin changed the name the Lam Kam Road Park to Zhaolin Park.
 He has a large memorial tomb, depicted on the stamps issued by the North East People's Post on 9 March 1948 to commemorated the second anniversary of his death.